Men on a Mission: Men on a Mission

 Men on a Mission returned to regular teaming in late 1994, and moved almost immediately back into the Tag Team Championship picture.
 The team was entered in an eight-team tournament for the WWF Tag Team Championship, which was vacant at the time due to champions Shawn Michaels and Diesel breaking up.
-The team was eliminated in the first round on December 17, 1994 by Tatanka and Bam Bam Bigelow (who went on to lose in the tournament final to Bob "Spark Plugg" Holly and The 1–2–3 Kid).
-After that they continued to climb the ranks in the tag division, culminating in a match against the then champion Smoking Gunns on an episode of Action Zone which aired in March 1995.
-The Gunns defeated Mabel and Mo, who responded by attacking them postmatch as a precursor to a villainous turn.
+The team was eliminated in the first round on December 17, 1994 by Tatanka and Bam Bam Bigelow (who went on to lose in the tournament final to Bob "Spark Plugg" Holly and The 1–2–3 Kid who would lose belts to The Smoking Gunns the next day).
+Around February 1995, fans were getting tired of their rapping to the ring and slowly began booing the team and the decision was made to turn the team heel, the first sign of the heel turn was when the team dyed their mohawks jet black and challenged the Smoking Gunns for the championship but lost the match and they attacked the Smoking Gunns.

 The next week on Action Zone Oscar offered an apology to The Gunns, and on the show after that Mabel and Mo decided to bring out the Gunns to shake their hands.
 After shaking their hands and raising the arms of the Gunns, Mabel and Mo then responded by clotheslining Billy and Bart Gunn to the mat.
 As Mabel repeatedly splashed Bart while Mo assaulted Billy, Oscar tried to intervene and pleaded with his charges to stop.
 Mo shoved Oscar to the mat and held him there while Mabel nailed him with a running leg drop, completing the heel turn as Mabel and Mo mocked the Gunns by parading around the ring wearing their cowboy hats and antagonized the fans.
-With the turn, Mabel and Mo dropped the rapping and "trying to make a difference" characters and reverted to the ruthless heel characters that they portrayed before joining the WWF.

 Originally, Oscar was to remain as the team's manager, but he objected to the idea of the heel turn and decided to leave the company.
 In an interview for Pro Wrestling Insider, Oscar explained that the reason why he signed on to be part of Men on a Mission was that he was a positive person and believed in the nature of the characters, and turning them heel was something he did not want to be part of.
 He retired from wrestling after the turn.